 Amazon EC2 Inf1 Instances

-The high throughput of Inf1 instances enables the lowest cost per inference in the cloud, up to 40% lower cost-per-inference than Amazon EC2 G4 instances, which were already the lowest cost instance for machine learning inference available in the cloud.
+The high throughput of Inf1 instances enables the lowest cost per inference in the cloud, up to 45% lower cost-per-inference than Amazon EC2 G4 instances, which were already the lowest cost instances for machine learning inference in the cloud.
 With machine learning inference representing up to 90% of overall operational costs for running machine learning workloads, this results in significant cost savings.

-Inf1 instances deliver high throughput for batch inference applications, up to 3x higher throughput than Amazon EC2 G4 instances.
+Inf1 instances deliver high throughput for batch inference applications, up to 30% higher throughput than Amazon EC2 G4 instances.
 Batch inference applications, such as photo tagging, are sensitive to inference throughput or how many inferences can be processed per second.
+Inf1 instances are optimized to provide high performance for small batches, which is critical for applications that have strict response time requirements.
 With 1 to 16 AWS Inferentia chips per instance, Inf1 instances can scale in performance to up to 2000 Tera Operations per Second (TOPS).

 Extremely low latency

-Inf1 instances deliver extremely low latency for real-time applications.
-Real-time inference applications, such as speech recognition, need to make inferences in response to a user’s input quickly and are sensitive to inference latency.
+Inf1 instances deliver low latency for real-time applications.
+Real-time inference applications, such as speech generation and search, need to make inferences in response to a user’s input quickly and are sensitive to inference latency.
 The large on-chip memory on AWS Inferentia chips used in Inf1 instances allows caching of machine learning models directly on the chip.
 This eliminates the need to access outside memory resources during inference, enabling low latency without impacting bandwidth.

 How it works